top of page

 The four main pillars of cancer treatment includes surgery, radiation therapy, chemotherapy and immunotherapy.
 In veterinary medicine, immunotherapy is slowly starting to become available but mostly as an experimental treatment.

-The choice of treatment depends on the tumor's location, type, size and grade, as well as the age and overall health of the dog.
+The choice of treatment depends on the tumor's location, type, size, and grade, as well as the age and overall health of the dog.
 Here are the main treatment options:

 1. Surgery: Surgery is the primary option for most patients.
 The goal of surgery is to completely remove the tumor with adequate margins of 2-3 cm beyond the extensions of the mass.
 If any cancer cells remain (because only narrow margins or dirty margins could be attained with surgery), cancer has not been removed, and there will be a risk of recurrence.
 If the tumor is localized and the surgical margins are wide and clean, a dog may have an excellent prognosis.